NateKorth/MicrobeRNAseq/README.md

 * Kraken2
 * eggNog-mapper

-## Step1 Download Required Genomes
+## Step0 Download Required Genomes
-The human genome can be found here: https://www.ncbi.nlm.nih.gov/datasets/taxonomy/9606/ The Maize reference genome can be found here:
+The human genome can be found here: https://www.ncbi.nlm.nih.gov/datasets/taxonomy/9606/

+The Maize reference genome can be found here (Get both the genome and gff annotation file): https://www.maizegdb.org/assembly

+# Step1 Trim/QC with fastqc and trimmomatic

+# Step 2 Align reads to human genome and remove from downstream analysis

+# Step 3 Align reads to maize genome

 ## Contact
 For clarification on code missing annotation contact: